-DOROT Onsite@Home classes are designed for adults 60+ to encourage health and wellness, create social connection among peers and provide opportunities for dynamic learning and enrichment.
-Multiple one-hour classes are offered daily and participation is free.
-Join us for one or more.
+DOROT’s Onsite@Home (OR Virtual Zoom Programs) bring vibrant, interactive, and life-enhancing programs right to your home via Zoom.
+Onsite@Home classes are designed for adults 60+ to create social connection among peers, encourage health and wellness and provide opportunities for dynamic learning and enrichment.
+Multiple classes are offered daily and participation is free.
+Join us for one or more!

 DOROT’s exercise and wellness classes, created for older adults who can benefit from a wide range of low-impact options, help with physical and emotional well-being.
 Participants credit these programs with inspiring them to stay fit and active, and engaged within the community.